Festival of Fun Summer Camp

 Registration is first come first serve.

 Summer camp takes place at the Shack building located at 537 Blue Horizon Dr. Camp is Monday-Friday 7:30-5:30.
 To be considered registered, you need to have the entire application filled out and your deposit paid in full.
 The packet also has the prices for summer camp which are on a sliding scale.
-The deposit is $25 a child if you qualify for a scholarship.
+The deposit is a non-refundable $50 per child.
 If you do not qualify for a scholarship but need assistance with the payment please let us know!
 We make every effort to work with our Shack families and do not want payment to be a reason your child doesn’t attend.